Coping with Redundancy

 Plan Your Finances

-If you’ve recently been made redundant but found work again and need help paying off some of the built up bills and expenses that are rapidly gaining interest and getting you in financial trouble, a short term loan from LoanPig might be able to help – as long as you are able to pay it back.
-Use our calculator or get in touch with a member of our team to discuss more today.
+If you’ve recently been made redundant but found work again, that’s great.
+You may need help paying off some of the built up bills/debts that may be getting you in financial difficulty, a short term loan might be able to help – as long as you are able to pay it back.
+Spread the cost over a few months whilst you get back on track.